Masking (behavior): Causes

 The social drivers of masking include social discrimination, cultural dominance, and violence.
 Elizabeth Radulski argues that masking is a cultural performance within Judith Butler's concept of performativity that helps individuals bypass cultural and structural barriers.
+For individuals with autism, masking is often the product of a fear-driven effort to follow perceived social norms and blend in with peers and colleagues in social or professional environments.

 Situational contexts

 The causes of masking are highly contextual and situational.
-Masking may disguise emotions considered socially inappropriate within a situational context, such as anger, jealousy or rage.
+Masking may disguise emotions considered socially inappropriate within a situational context, such as anger, jealousy, or rage.
 Individuals may mask in certain social situations, such as job interviews or dates, or around people of different cultures, identities, or ethnicities.
+For example, autistic individuals often engage in camouflaging within workplace settings as a necessary tool for job retention and promotion, as well as "fitting in" within the professional culture.
 Since different social situations require different performances, individuals often switch masks and exhibit different masking behaviors in different contexts.
 Code-switching, although associated more with linguistics, also refers to the process of changing one's masking behavior around different cultures in social and cultural anthropology.
 Contextual factors including relationships with one's conversation partner, social capital (class) differences, location, and social setting are all reasons why an individual would express, suppress, or mask an emotion.